PatrickUlbrich/Forecasting-Fuel-Prices/README.md

 For additional dataset description please visit https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data

-This raw data is aggregated on a daily median basis in codeblock 7 *dataset-creation*.
+This raw data is aggregated on a daily median basis in codeblock 7 *dataset-creation* and saved as a csv.
+The csv is also provided in this repo as *daily_focused_prices.csv*.

 ## Requirements